Uzbekistan, Unique

 Leaving Bukhara

 We visit a madrasa leftover called Chor-Minor.
 The name means ‘four minarets’.
 It’s the well preserved historic gatehouse for a long ago destroyed madrasah.
 On our way to Samarkand we stop at the summer residence of the last Emir of Bukhara.
 The current building was built in 1912-1918 under the last Emir, Alim Khan.
-Few tourists walk around, the place is beautiful.
+Few tourists walk around, however the place is beautiful.

 We continue to the memorial complex of Chor-Bakr, which was originally built as the burial place of Abu-Bakr-Said who died in the year 971 .
 He was one of the four of Abu-Bakrs (Chor-Bakr) – descendants of Muhammad.
 The complex includes the necropolis of family tombs, and courtyards enclosed with walls.
 It is located in modern-day Kalaya, Uzbekistan.
 At the last place guide Mackzuma leaves us, she hops on the bus back home.
 Driver Shafkat takes us farther to Samarkand.